Mayankneup/RC-Car-Made-with-FPGA/README.md

 ﻿# RC-Car-Made-with-FPGA
-Please use the Raw fine for better viewing.
+Please use the Raw file for better viewing.

 Wiring Configuration: